Recipes to Use Up Leftover Ham

 Healthy Easter Snacks, Bunny-Themed Treats Recipes

 Holidays involve way too much candy and too many sweets.
-What's an Easter basket without jelly beans, chocolate bunnies, and candy eggs?
+But what's an Easter basket without jelly beans, chocolate bunnies, and candy eggs?
+A lot healthier.
 With one in three kids overweight or obese, says KidsHealth, it's time to rethink our sweets craze.
 I've been dieting and lost 96 pounds by substituting sweets with healthy alternatives.
 Here are good-for-you Easter treat and snack recipes.
-Healthy Easter Snack and Treat Recipes

 Disney's 'Frozen' Party Food Recipes, Winter-Themed Snacks